 As a homeowner, maintaining a healthy septic system is crucial for protecting your property and the environment.
 A malfunctioning septic system can lead to costly repairs, health hazards, and environmental damage.
-By recognizing the signs of septic system issues early, you can address problems before they escalate and avoid more extensive damage.
+By recognizing the signs of septic system repair issues early, you can address problems before they escalate and avoid more extensive damage.
 In this article, we’ll discuss five key signs that indicate your septic system may need repair and provide guidance on what to do if you notice these warnings.

 Sign 1: Slow Drains